-Number of people susceptible to painful mosquito-borne virus increasing, says leading researcherJuly 24th, 2014 by Lindsey Elliott in Diseases, Conditions, Syndromes /
+Number of people susceptible to painful mosquito-borne virus increasing, says leading researcherJuly 24, 2014 by Lindsey Elliott in Medicine & Health / Diseases, Conditions, Syndromes

 In just two weeks, the number of Americans infected with the mosquito-borne virus chikungunya has almost doubled and the virus has now been found in mosquitoes in the United States, something that is very concerning to a Kansas State University professor who is a leading researcher of the virus.

 At least 243 travel-related cases of chikungunya have been reported to the Centers for Disease Control and Prevention in 31 states, with the number expected to grow.
 The first case acquired in the United States was reported in Florida, seven months after the mosquito-borne virus was recognized in the Western Hemisphere.

 Stephen Higgs, one of the world's leading researchers of the virus and director of Kansas State University's Biosecurity Research Institute, says many more people are now at risk of becoming infected.

 "Those travelers have come back from an infected area, most likely the Caribbean, and they've become infectious to mosquitoes because they are carrying chikungunya in their blood," Higgs said.
 "They have been bitten by mosquitoes in the United States and those mosquitoes have become infected.
 The mosquitoes go through an intrinsic incubation period and then have enough virus to transmit to new people in the United States."